Kalimba Family

 *

-None of our kalimba family instruments have more than a two octave range, but this seems to be more than enough to give us full expressiveness.
+None of our kalimba family instruments has more than a two octave range, but this seems to be enough.

-In fact we can not help but suspect that the urge of most conventional keyboard players to have more and more keys spanning more and more range, is just another aspect of the materialism which in the name of “more is better”, has consistently diminished conventional music.
+In fact we can’t help but suspect that the hunger of many conventional keyboard players for more and more keys spanning more and more octaves, is just another aspect of the materialism which in the name of “more is better” has consistently diminished conventional music and the rest of our deeply mediocre modern life.

 *